-Overall Assessment We consider that we are meeting our arrangements to meet this principle as set out in our Local Code, but with some minor areas of improvement required.
+Overall Assessment We consider that we are meeting our ar out in our Local Code, but with some m rangements to meet this principle as set inor areas of improvement required.
 Commentary We have a range of processes and mechanisms in place to consult with stakeholders.
-We have had successes in with working with a number groups such as the Friends of Aireville Park in delivering a number of new facilities within Aireville Park, Skipton, through matched funding and fundraising efforts. consultation and we have a range of pro consult with stakeholders and citizens. an opportunity to further develop unders The Council has signed up to the North Yorkshire Joint Principles for consultation and we have a range of processes and mechanisms in place to consult with stakeholders and citizens.
-However, we have identified that there is an opportunity to further develop understanding of and embed the North Yorkshire Joint Principles for Consultation across all services, through the work Whilst the Council engages with a number of outside bodies through representation from Craven District Council Members, we have identified an opportunity to improve understanding of this work amongst all Members and Senior Officers through developing Member reporting on this work to Council.
+We have had successes in with working with a number groups such as the Friends of Aireville Park in delivering a number of new facilities within Aireville Park, Skipton, through matched funding and fundraising efforts.
+The Council has signed up to the North Yorkshire Joint Principles for consultation and we have a range of processes and mechanisms in place to consult with stakeholders and citizens.
+However, we have identified that there is an opportunity to further develop understanding of and embed the North Yorkshire Joint Principles for Consultation across all services, through the work of our Senior Leadership Team.
+Whilst the Council engages with a number of outside bodies through representation from Craven District Council Members, we have identified an opportunity to improve understanding of this work amongst all Members and Senior Officers through developing Member reporting on this work to Council.
 The implementation of the new Council website later this year will bring an opportunity to enhance arrangements for members of the public to more easily contact their local Councillor through enhancements to the Contact Your Councillor section of our website.
-Link to Improvement Actions 3 and 4
+Link to Improvement Actions 3 and 4 3 and 4